PacificBiosciences/IsoSeq/README_v3.1.md

 ### Step 2 - Primer removal and demultiplexing
-Removal of primers and identification of barcodes is performed using [*lima*](https://github.com/pacificbiosciences/barcoding), which offers a specialized `--isoseq` mode.
+Removal of primers and identification of barcodes is performed using [*lima*](https://github.com/pacificbiosciences/barcoding), which can be installed with \
+`conda install lima` and offers a specialized `--isoseq` mode.
 Even in the case that your sample is not barcoded, primer removal is performed by *lima*.
 If there are more than two sequences in your `primer.fasta` file or better said